250-304-5793

 Fees and Payment

-Most Extended Health Benefits packages through the workplace will cover the cost of counselling provided by a Registered Clinical Counsellor.
+Extended Health Benefits packages through the workplace may cover the cost of counselling provided by a Registered Clinical Counsellor.
+Please consult with your workplace Human Resource Department or insurance company.

 Fees are due in full at time of service unless being paid by a third party.
+Fees can be pain by credit card or etransfer.

 Resources